Sorry again for my absence. That time of year when you take stock (and there’s been some weird stuff to take stock of this past year…)

 So for any out there who use it, here are some things I’ve been cooking up, when I should have been hard at work on the actual music.

 First up, we have a full orchestral MIDI template.
 Not a Hollywood kitchen sink job, more your sort of turn of the century massive.
-It defaults to Garritan Personal Orchestra 5, but don’t worry if you don’t have that.
+It defaults to Garritan Personal Orchestra 5, augmented with Cinematic Studio Strings, Kirk Hunter Brass, Cinewinds Core and Pianoteq Stage 6, but don’t worry if you don’t have them.
 REAPER will just say “can’t find” half a dozen times then let you in anyway – at which point you can substitute in your own sample libraries.
+It loads fully purged and should just about squeeze into 8GB RAM.
+It also uses Jason Tackaberry’s plugin Reaticulate.
 Copious user notes will display on load.

 Next, we have a script to split a MIDI track into RH and LH at a user-specified note.
 It’s obviously useful for piano parts, but you can also use it to separate comping from walking bass, or trumpets from trombones, or violins and violas from basses and cellos.
 Well, at least roughly.